Bivrik/FancyToasts/README.md

 Try it out on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/fancy-toasts) or [Modrinth](https://modrinth.com/mod/fancytoasts).
 Other sources are not mine.

 # Description 🏗️
 Adds new advancement toast system into Minecraft.
-Currently mod has 8 toast variants, because of 2 animation styles and 4 texture types.
+Currently mod has 18 toast variants, because of 3 animation styles and 6 texture types.
 Supports config screen on Fabric (Mod Menu)/Forge/NeoForge

 ### Animations
 * Standard
-> More calm and steady.
+> Calm and steady.
 I would say it's Vanilla-like.
 * Playful
-> More jiggy, bouncy, and, well... playful!
+> Jiggy, bouncy, and, well... playful!
 More experimental one.
+* Quirky
+> Uhm... well, quite unusual among previous two.
+Has different layout and more energetic.

 ### Textures
 * Vanilla-Like
 * Nature
 * OG
 * Modern
+* Terracraft
+* Steamy

 # Other 🔎